Icinga/icingaweb2-module-toplevelview/doc/01-Introduction.md

 Top Level View is a hierarchy based status view for Icinga Web 2.

-You can define a hierarchical structure containing hosts, services and hostgroups.
+You can define a hierarchical structure containing hosts, services and host groups.
 This view presents you an overview of the overall status of the sub-hierarchies.

 Example: